- Home

 Gmail read receipt

-Go to the Admin console.
+- Go to the Google Admin console.

 Outlook read receipt

-- Automatic read receipts for all emails
+To request read receipts for all outgoing emails:

 Yahoo Mail read receipt